muhammadshaban89/learn-kubernetes/Cluster-Setup-Kubeadm/README.md

 	sudo chown $(id -u):$(id -g) $HOME/.kube/config

-Install Flannel (Run only on master)
+Install Flannel -Run only on master
 -------------------------------------
+Flannel is a simple and popular Container Network Interface (CNI) plugin used with "kubeadm" to provide pod-to-pod networking across nodes in a Kubernetes cluster.
+Kubernetes requires that every pod can communicate with every other pod in the cluster, regardless of which node they’re on.
+Flannel enables this by creating an overlay network that routes traffic between pods using virtual interfaces

-Use the following command to install Flannel:
+Use the following command to install Flannel.

 	kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml Verify Installation